Geography BSc (Hons)

 You can use the above QR code to connect directly to the course details.

 I chose UHI as it offered the best environment to study geography.
-My lecturers could not have been more helpful, they were passionate about their subjects and keen to assist in anyway – always going the extra mile.
+My lecturers could not have been more helpful, they were passionate about their subjects and keen to assist in any way – always going the extra mile.
 UHI’s unparalleled experience in flexible and blended learning worked really well with my circumstances.

 As part of my studies, I undertook a month’s work placement with RSPB Scotland, giving me the opportunity to practice and enhance my GIS skills in a real-world environment.
-UHI will equip you with everything you need for your career, and continue to support as a graduate too.
+UHI will equip you with everything you need for your career, and continue to support you as a graduate too.

-My favourite thing about UHI is studying surrounded by the beautiful countryside, and all of the outdoor opportunities the Highlands and Islands has to offer.
+My favourite thing about UHI is studying surrounded by the beautiful countryside, and all of the outdoor opportunities the Highlands and Islands have to offer.
 UHI is so much more than a university, it is a family where everyone is interested and invested in your success.

 Apply for Geography BSc (Hons)